iGW/byteport-api/README.md

 import time

 # Will send a single empty heart beat packet.
-client = ByteportHttpGetClient('myownspace', 'f00b4s3cretk3y', 'barDev1')
+client = ByteportHttpClient('myownspace', 'f00b4s3cretk3y', 'barDev1')

 while True:
     # Store a string and the current UNIX Epoch time on a regular interval